 - Shop the perimeter.
 While there are many DASH diet-friendly items in the center aisles, focus on spending most of your shopping time in the areas of the grocery store where there's fresh produce, low-fat dairy products and lean meats.

-- Read nutrition labels.
-Most foods in the United States have a Nutrition Facts label that can help you figure out how they fit into your DASH diet.
-Compare like items and choose the one with less sodium and fat and fewer calories.
+- Read labels.
+Most packaged foods in the U.S. have a Nutrition Facts label that can help you figure out how they fit into your DASH diet.
+Compare like items and choose the one that's lower in sodium and fat and has fewer calories.

 You're more likely to prepare healthy dishes if you have healthy foods on hand.
 Try to keep these staples in your home:

 - Fruits.
 Choose a variety of fresh fruits, such as apples, oranges and bananas.
 Add variety by looking beyond the ordinary to apricots, dates and berries.
-Select fruit canned in its own juice or water, not heavy syrup, and frozen fruit without added sugar.
+Select fruit canned in its own juice , not in heavy syrup, and frozen fruit without added sugar.

 - Vegetables.
-Buy fresh vegetables, such as tomatoes, carrots, broccoli and spinach.
-Choose frozen vegetables without added salt, butter or sauces, and opt for canned vegetables low in sodium.
+Buy fresh, frozen or canned vegetables, such as tomatoes, carrots, broccoli and spinach.
+Choose frozen vegetables without added salt or butter or sauces, and opt for canned vegetables low in sodium.

 - Low-fat dairy products.
-Look for low-fat, fat-free or reduced-fat milk, buttermilk, cheeses, yogurt and sour cream.
+Look for lower fat dairy options when buying milk, buttermilk, cheeses, yogurt and sour cream.

 - Nuts, seeds and legumes.
 Almonds, walnuts, kidney beans, lentils, chickpeas (garbanzos) and sunflower seeds are among the healthy options.
 But get the unsalted or low-salt varieties.